 The old model of paying to download individual songs is gone, and the power of colossal music labels is fading along with it.
 Music distribution on Spotify (and similar streaming platforms) is easy and accessible for literally anyone, regardless of fame or wealth.
 A teenager producing lo-fi music on their laptop can reach the same audience as a platinum-selling K-Pop superstar.

-Along with streaming, social media is shaping up to be one of the tremendous forces in music.
+Along with streaming, social media is shaping to be a tremendous force in music.
 TikTok, in particular, is highly influential.
 Songs and artists have the potential to “blow up” literally overnight if their music is featured in a popular TikTok trend.
 This has happened with even some of the most obscure songs imaginable, such as seemingly random tunes from children’s cartoons.

-Emerging artists have a great new platform for gaining ground and interacting with their audience, as well.
+Emerging artists have a great new platform for gaining ground and interacting with their audience.
 YouTube, for example, was how phenomenon music superstar Justin Bieber was discovered.
 Similarly, the now-defunct Vine allowed Shawn Mendes to become a breakout star, with songs that now have billions of plays on Spotify.

 YouTube and TikTok remain highly popular platforms for musicians to share their content and gain a following.
-All you need to become a professional musician these days is a phone and a half-decent microphone.
+All you need to become a professional musician nowadays is a phone and a half-decent microphone.

 Few things have changed the music industry, like the smartphone.
 Initially, it allowed people to carry music around with them wherever they went.
-It has evolved into a private production suite, capable of recording, editing, producing, marketing, and distributing music and music videos easily.
+It has evolved into a private production suite capable of easily recording, editing, producing, marketing, and distributing music and music videos.

 After the initial investment in the phone itself, all of this can be done practically for free.
 This has already changed the music industry irrevocably, and social media is becoming the next unstoppable force revolutionizing how we share and find music.

 “Experiences” in music are changing, as well.
-Traditional live concerts are no longer the only live experience that artists have to offer fans.
-The internet has enabled musicians to connect with audiences in real-time in entirely new ways.
+Traditional live concerts are no longer the only live experience artists have to offer fans.
+The internet has enabled musicians to connect with audiences in real time in entirely new ways.
 For example, a band can live stream a concert online, viewable by people worldwide, where everyone has the best seat in the house.